awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

 ![AWS Tracking Application](images/picPhone.png)

 This tutorial shows you how to use Java logic to create a solution that performs this use case.
 For example, you'll learn how to read an Amazon DynamoDB table to determine which employees have reached the one year anniversary date, how to process the data, and send out a text message all by using an AWS Lambda function.
-Then you’ll learn how to use a cron expression to invoke the Lambda function every weekday.
+Then you’ll learn how to use a cron expression to invoke the AWS Lambda function every weekday.

 This AWS tutorial uses an Amazon DynamoDB table named **Employee** that contains these fields.
 -	**Id** – the key for the table.